jwalton/rust-book-abridged/docs/ch20/ch20-01-single-threaded-web-server.md

 # 20.1 - Building a Single-Threaded Web Server

 In this chapter we're going to build a simple HTTP server to put together a number of things we've learned so far.
-As usual, the code for this project is [available on the GitHub repo](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch20-single-threaded-web-server).
+As usual, the code for this project is [available in the GitHub repo](https://github.com/jwalton/rust-book-abridged/tree/master/examples/ch20-single-threaded-web-server).

 ## HTTP Requests